zhiming-xu/fluid-sim/docs/final.md

 ![second](./images/logsize5.png)

-### Problems encountered
+#### Problems encountered

 Throughout the course of our implementation journey, we encountered a couple of different technical problems.

-To begin with, a bug in collision correction part leads to our particles' leaking out of the ground plane and bounding walls. (一个对应视频)
+To begin with, a bug in collision correction part leads to our particles' leaking out of the ground plane and bounding walls.

 After navigating through according code block, we locate our calculation bug and successfully address this issue.

-The next issue is about

-### Lessons learned
+#### Lessons learned

 One of the critical lesson we've learned is to walk through several academic research paper and adjust the formulas and algorithm pseudo codes into mathematical and physical simulation model fitting our project code structure.
 Another lesson is that the basic infrastructure is very important.
 Lack of GPU and parallelization techniques have limited our computational power and we have to record our result video by the help of CPU.
 Additionally, the papers we've read enhanced us a lot about the theory behind fluid dynamics and particle simulation.
 Finally, together with teammates to tackle obstacles such as git version control, mysterious coding bugs is quite interesting and challenging.

 ### Results

 Below is a demonstration of our results with xxx shading:

 ##### <center>[Click here for final slides]()</center>